hanhanwu/Hanhan-Hadoop-MapReduce/README.md

 The combiner will combine the output from the mapper so that records with the same key will be combined into 1 record.
 This minimizes the amount of data that hits the expensive shuffle

+MultiLineRecordReader.java

+This one do the same thing as RedditAverage.java but deals with multiple line of JSON